jfallmann/RNAmediator/README.md

 RNAmediator provides different tools to answer different research questions.
 We will discuss the target application of the tools and the required input in the following points.

-* CalcTempDiffs.py

-    Analyses how the positions-wise probability of base-pairing changes for an RNA sequence upon temperature change.

-    * Input: Sequence string

-    * Output: Plot of relative position-wise probability change

-* CollectConsResults.py

-    Computes statistics for change of position-wise probability of being base-paired, with binding constraint for a set of provided genes.

-    * Input:

-    * Output:

-* CollectWindowResults.py

-    Computes statistics for change of position-wise probability of being base-paired, using windows, with binding constraint for a set of provided genes.

-    * Input:

-    * Output:

 * ConstraintFold.py

     Computes RNA secondary structure prediction with defined hard binding constraint for a set of sequences.